 Delivering on Furman’s promise to prepare students for lives of purpose and accelerated career and community impact through The Furman Advantage, students may engage in a number of paid internships across the Riley Institute’s centers of work.
 Summer research opportunities are also available.

-Brooke is a chemistry major with a minor in poverty studies at Furman University.
-She is from Purcellville, VA and is on the pre-med track, aspiring to be an OB-GYN in the future.
+Brooke Diederich is a Chemistry major with a minor in Poverty Studies at Furman University.
+She is from Purcellville, VA, and is on the pre-med track, aspiring to be an OB-GYN in the future.
 She is excited to work as a Scholars Intern with the Riley Institute.
 After college, Brooke hopes to enroll in the Peace Corps.

 Elizabeth Yeager | Marketing and Communications Intern

 Elizabeth Yeager is a senior Politics & International Affairs and Economics major with a minor in Poverty Studies from Lexington, KY.
 On campus, she is involved as a member of the Riley Institute Advance team, an executive leader on Heller Service Corps, and active member of her sorority, Alpha Delta Pi.
 Elizabeth enjoys trying new coffee shops in Greenville, spending time with her friends, and cooking.
 After graduation, Elizabeth hopes to pursue a career with a focus on social equity and community development.

 Lydia McCarty | Diversity Leaders Initiative & White-Riley-Peterson Intern